Variable Selection in Latent Regression IRT Models via Knockoffs: An Application to International Large-scale Assessment in Education: Application to PISA 2015

-A few variables are related to teachers and their teaching style, including enquiry-based teaching and learning (EBSCIT), teacher-directed science instruction (TDSCIT), perceived feedback (PERFEE), teacher unfairness (UNFAIR), adaptive instruction (ADINST), and teacher support in science classes of students' choice (TEASUP), all of which are continuous variables.
-Among these variables, EBSCIT, TDSCIT, PERFEE, and UNFAIR are selected by our procedure with $\nu=1$, ADINST is selected with $\nu=2$, while TEASUP is not selected.
 Variable UNFAIR has a negative coefficient, suggesting that teacher unfairness is associated with poor student performance after controlling for the other variables.
 ADINST has a positive coefficient, suggesting that teachers’ flexibility with their lessons -- tailoring the lessons to the students in their classes -- tends to improve students' science performance.
-In addition, it is interesting to see that TDSCIT has a positive coefficient while EBSCIT has a negative coefficient, which suggests that enquiry-based teaching and learning seem to have a negative effect on students' science achievement while teacher directed instruction has a positive effect.
-It is possible that enquiry-based teaching and learning can broaden students' interests and increase their enjoyment of science {(correlation between EBSCIT and JOYSCI is 0.16 and that between EBSCIT and INTBRS is 0.13)}, but may be less efficient in developing students' science knowledge than teacher directed instruction.
+In addition, it is interesting to see that TDSCIT has a positive coefficient while EBSCIT has a negative coefficient, which suggests that enquiry-based teaching and learning seem to have a negative effect on students' science achievement while teacher-directed instruction has a positive effect.
+It is possible that enquiry-based teaching and learning can broaden students' interests and increase their enjoyment of science {(correlation between EBSCIT and JOYSCI is 0.16 and that between EBSCIT and INTBRS is 0.13)}, but may be less efficient in developing students' science knowledge than teacher-directed instruction.
 Thus, a blended instruction model that combines the two teaching modes may be preferred.
-Finally, PERFEE has a negative coefficient, which may seem counter-intuitive at the first glance as providing informative and encouraging feedback is essential for improving student outcomes.
+Finally, PERFEE has a negative coefficient, which may seem counter-intuitive at first glance, as providing informative and encouraging feedback is essential for improving student outcomes.
 This result may be due to the confounding of school types, which are not included in the current analysis.
 That is, students in disadvantaged schools may be more likely to report that their teachers provide them with feedback {\citep[Chapter 2,][]{pena2016pisa}}.
-These students also tended to perform worse in the test, which results in the negative coefficient estimate.
+These students also tended to perform worse on the test, which resulted in a negative coefficient estimate.

 Several variables concern students' attending of science courses in this or last school year, including chemistry (SCI.CHE), physics (SCI.PHY), earth and space (SCI.EAR), biology (SCI.BIO), general, integrated, or comprehensive science (SCI.GEN), and applied sciences and technology (SCI.APP).
 All these variables are binary.
 Among these variables,